anpl-technion/anpl-technion.github.io/_team/robots/robomaster.md

 ##  About Me :

-A highly skilled and adaptable Unmanned Ground Vehicle (UGV) research platform seeking a challenging position in a forward-thinking organization to contribute to the development of cutting-edge robotics technologies.
+A highly skilled and adaptable state-of-the-art Unmanned Ground Vehicle (UGV) designed for robotics research and development.
+My mission is to push the boundaries of innovation in autonomous navigation, artificial intelligence, and advanced robotics.

 ### Skills :
 * Omnidirectional drive control